5 Ways To Use Ayurveda Techniques In Your Everyday

 Ayurvedic medicine uses breathing exercises to maintain and balance mental, physical, emotional and spiritual health.
 Especially the pranayama technique -in Sanskrit, pran means life and ayama means extending or stretching.
 It can help you to regulate your system, enhance your mood energy and ensure longevity.
 It is achieved through conscious inhalation, exhalation and retention of breath.
 Block your right nostril with your right thumb and begin deep breathing through the left nostril for three minutes.
 Then inhale and hold your breath for 10 seconds.
 Repeat exercise with your left thumb and your left nostril.
 As a result, it will help you making space in your mind and life.

-Share - Cora Delacroix
+Written by - Cora Delacroix

 In the news